ArthurClemens/faceted_search/README.md

 The schema defines:

 - From which tables to get data
-- Which other tables to join
-- Which columns to use for filtering and data extraction
+- Which columns to use for filtering and data extraction, sorting and facets
-- Which columns to use for text search
-- Which columns to use for sorting
-- Which columns to use for facets

 See [Schema configuration](documentation/schema_configuration.md) for documentation and examples.

 When the schema is defined, create the view with `FacetedSearch.create_search_view/3`.

-The database will now contain a materialized view named "fv_books".

 ### Updating the search view